rroemhild/ubeacon/README.md

 # uBeacon

-MicroPython library for advertising AltBeacon, Eddystone-UID, Eddystone-URL and iBeacon.
+MicroPython library for encoding and decoding AltBeacon, Eddystone-UID, Eddystone-URL and iBeacon.
+This library does not handle the advertise or scan part, because of the different MicroPython forks handle bluetooth different ways.